samuraraujo/SERIMI-RDF-Interlinking/README.md

 ## News

-A new version of SERIMI will be available in August.
+A new version of SERIMI will be available in August 2011.